enriicola/high-performance-clowns/hw3/report/report.md

   </figure>
 </div>

 As we can see, the sum is performed alltogether on the same node.
-The simplest yet most powerful way to parallelize this sum is to split the computations on different nodes, making them calculate only a chunk of the total sum.
+The simplest yet most powerful way to parallelize this sum is to split the computations on different nodes, making them compute only a chunk of the total sum.

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">